Aftor/phpbb-sort-by-topic_time/README.md

+DESCRIPTION: By default, topics are sorted by the fields array('t.topic_last_post_time', 't.topic_last_post_id').
+The extension allows you to replace the standard sorting logic by setting the sorting to the t.topic_time field without having to modify the viewforum.php code.

+INSTRUCTION:
-Copy "sova" to your folder forum/ext
+- Copy "sova" to your folder forum/ext

-Activate extension in administration panel of your forum
+- Activate extension in administration panel of your forum